Huhnak/NewCloud/README.md

 # NewCloud
-To run this application you need a MySql database with the schema applied and also create a file appsettings.json which example is appsettings.json.example?
+To run this application, you need a MySql database with schema applied, which is contained in APIServer/cloud.sql, and also create an APIServer/appsettings.json file, an example of which is APIServer/appsettings.json.example?